sports-man/real-estate-mng/README.md

 ## :memo: License ##

-This project is under license from GNU v3.
+This project is under license from GPL-3.0.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with 💙 by <a href="https://github.com/fraineralex" target="_blank">Frainer Encarnación</a>